emmiduh/Automating-Network-Infrastructure-using-Ansible-and-Terraform/README.md

-# Hybrid Pipeline with GitHub Actions and Azure Pipelines
+# Automating Infrastructure using Ansible and Terraform